 I never thought about my fear of swinging as I grew up.
 After all which teenager would like to walk in a park of little boys and girls and attempt to swing.
 So uncool, right?
 And it certainly wasn’t a priority in my 20’s.

 I came face to face with my fear just a few months back.
-I was out on a field work in a village called Apsinga and I saw a swing tied to a tree.
+I was out for a fieldwork in a village called Apsinga in Osmanabad district, Maharashtra and I saw a swing tied to a tree.
 I faced the familiar sensation of fear in my heart.
 How was it possible I thought to myself?
-I was just a kid then?
+Was I just a kid then?
 Why do I still fear it?

 I resolved to get on the swing right away.
 But once I sat on it, I just couldn’t bring myself to move.
 That’s when my friends decided to intervene.
 They had heard my story and thought it was too silly of me never swing again.
 One of them forced me to sit and started pushing me, a big task in itself, seeing how much I weigh 🙂